dmitryvm1/dmitryvm1/README.md

 ## Hi there 👋

 I am a self-taught developer who wrote his first program at the age of 10.
 My first programming languages were Pascal and Assembly.
 Later, I learned C++, Java, and a bit of C#.
-Currently, I primarily work with JavaScript/TypeScript and Rust <3.
+Currently, I primarily work with JavaScript/TypeScript, React and Rust <3.

 I enjoy reading other people’s code, exploring libraries and code samples, and experimenting with them to discover what I can build.